July 22, 2021

 Lack of familiarity with the university recruitment experience can also make it more challenging for students to connect with interviewers.

-Just over one third (37%) of first-generation college students say they are able to make a personal connection with interviewers during virtual interviews, compared to over half (56%) of non-first-generation college students.
+Just over one third (37%) of first-gen college students say they are able to make a personal connection with interviewers during virtual interviews, compared to over half (56%) of non-first-generation college students.

 Involving employees from diverse backgrounds in interview panels is one way employers can ease some concerns around familiarity.